 - Leaving your electronics plugged in: It's easy to be lazy and leave your electronics plugged in because you figure you'll be using them soon.
 Electronic items still suck power even when they aren't turned on.
 In fact, they draw five percent of the energy in American homes, according to a study by the Lawrence Berkeley National Laboratory.
 The amount of energy wasted is equivalent to the output of 18 power stations!

-Buying brand-name instead of generic: Sick of personal finance experts telling you to buy generic, buy generic, buy generic?
+- Buying brand-name instead of generic: Sick of personal finance experts telling you to buy generic, buy generic, buy generic?
 Well, embed that into your brain, because buying generic will save you a boatload of money.
 Health bills are already as expensive as it is, and switching to generic medicine will save you a ton.
-The FDA says consumers will be saving 80 to 85 percent by going generic.
+The FDA says consumers will save 80 to 85 percent by going generic.
 Read to find out how safe generic drugs are.
 Generic medicine aside, you should also consider skipping out on brand-name goods when grocery shopping or buying everyday items.
-Many taste tests have proven that generic goods taste just as good and sometimes even better than brand-name products.
+Many taste tests have proven that generic products taste just as good and sometimes even better than brand-name ones.

-Not investing in a programmable thermostat: A programmable thermostat is a good investment because you're able to save energy by programming the thermostat to control the heating and cooling when you're away from home or asleep.
-There are programmable thermostats for about $35.
+- Not investing in a programmable thermostat: A programmable thermostat is a good investment because you save energy by programming the thermostat to control the heating and cooling when you're away from home or asleep.
+There are programmable thermostats for about $60.

 - Subscribing to cable: With all the major shows live streaming episodes soon after they air, there seems to almost be no need to subscribe to cable.
 Local channels will suffice, and if you're ever itching to see a show you can't access on your TV, check out the websites of the TV networks to view the episodes.
 Bonus: many will offer additional clips that often aren't featured on the show.

 Product Credit: Alice + Olivia by Stacey Bendet dress, Theory bag, Gorjana bracelet, Maya Brenner rings